SeungWoonSong/SeungWoonSong/README.md

 # SeungWoon Song

-### A highly responsible and focused problem solver with a proven track record of leading projects and collaborating effectively.
+### A skilled infrastructure engineer with a strong problem-solving mindset.

 **Key Characteristics:**
 - Strong sense of responsibility and a can-do attitude